rajannpatel/ubuntupbx/deploy-to-gcp.md

 **WARNING:** The following steps are destructive, and will remove everything created by following the above steps, in Google Cloud.

-The following steps remove the "pbx" VM, its static IP address, its firewall rules, and its containing Google Cloud project.
+The following steps remove the "pbx" VM, its static IP address, and its firewall rules.

 1. List all VMs in this project: